Arsenic: History

-During the Bronze Age, arsenic was often included in bronze, which made the alloy harder (so-called "arsenical bronze").
+During the Bronze Age, arsenic was melted with copper to make arsenical bronze.

-The isolation of arsenic was described by Jabir ibn Hayyan before 815 AD.
+Jabir ibn Hayyan described the isolation of arsenic before 815 AD.

 Albertus Magnus (Albert the Great, 1193–1280) later isolated the element from a compound in 1250, by heating soap together with arsenic trisulfide.
 In 1649, Johann Schröder published two ways of preparing arsenic.
-Crystals of elemental (native) arsenic are found in nature, although rare.
+Crystals of elemental (native) arsenic are found in nature, although rarely.

-Cadet's fuming liquid (impure cacodyl), often claimed as the first synthetic organometallic compound, was synthesized in 1760 by Louis Claude Cadet de Gassicourt by the reaction of potassium acetate with arsenic trioxide.
+Cadet's fuming liquid (impure cacodyl), often claimed as the first synthetic organometallic compound, was synthesized in 1760 by Louis Claude Cadet de Gassicourt through the reaction of potassium acetate with arsenic trioxide.